turk-webdev/asopf/README.md

 ## My Contributions

--Layout & functionality for all of the COVID data view & search tables -Layout & functionality of the user's dashboard -Working search bar in nav menu
+* Layout & functionality for all of the COVID data view & search tables
+* Layout & functionality of the user's dashboard
+* Working search bar in nav menu
+* Creating dynamic view adjustment for COVID data + map view
--Managing team in the role of team lead to ensure all groups (front & back end teams) coordinated & working well
+* Managing team in the role of team lead to ensure all groups (front & back end teams) coordinated & working well